vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 13) It can be used for parallel computing using GetDDM.

-14) It can easily be used with optimization programs ( suc as CONVEKS )
+14) It can easily be used with optimization programs ( such as CONVEKS )

 15) **stranded & massive conductor** simulation --> good performance even where ROXIE does not perform well, for example in HTS conductors.

+16) It is **designed for EM in mind, great for eddy-current problems**

+18) It can be used to solve problems NOT SOLVABLE by other software.
+(BUT adding a new functionality in Elmer requires knowledge in FEM and Fortran)

 **some shortcomings of GetDP**
 1) steep learning curve because it is more dependent on programming.
 (It can be assumed its strength too.)